240 Parsons Avenue

 Smoke-Free Indoor Air

-In November 2007, Ohio voters approved a state law prohibiting smoking in indoors public areas and workplaces with very few exceptions.
+In November 2007, Ohio voters approved a state law prohibiting smoking in indoor public areas and workplaces with very few exceptions.